jinglongzhao2/SCDesign/README.md

 ------ (6) 1Different_Optimization_Methods_TreatmentWeights.txt: not useful, for sanity check only

 2.4.
 File: Analyzing_Outputs_Nonlinear2.R
----- After running Nonlinear2.R 1000 times using 1000 random seeds "repetition.RANDOM.SEED = 1" ~ "repetition.RANDOM.SEED = 1000", there are 6000 files in the "output11_nonlinear" folder.
+- **Purpose:** After running Nonlinear2.R 1000 times using 1000 random seeds "repetition.RANDOM.SEED = 1" ~ "repetition.RANDOM.SEED = 1000", there are 6000 files in the "output11_nonlinear" folder.
 Run this code to combine all the intermediate files.
 ---- The output files contain more rows than in the paper.
 We only present five parameters beta = 0.01, 0.1, 1, 10, 100, five parameters xi = 0.01, 0.1, 1, 10, 100, and five parameters lambda = 0.01, 0.1, 1, 10, 100 in the paper.
 But the output files contain eight parameters beta = 0.0001, 0.001, 0.01, 0.1, 1, 10, 100, 1000, eight parameters xi = 0.0001, 0.001, 0.01, 0.1, 1, 10, 100, 1000, and eight parameters lambda = 0.0001, 0.001, 0.01, 0.1, 1, 10, 100, 1000.
 ---- Running time: less than 1 minute.
 ---- Output files: